TTT-2/docs/README.md

 If you want to contribute you can always open up a PR on this repository, we are happy about any contribution.
 All the documentation is written in Markdown and can be easily edited even on Github.
 Just take a look at the `docs` folder.
+If you want to add a new entry, you will have to add the path to the `.mkdocs.yml` file, right under `nav`.

 To check your changes before submitting a PR or making a commit, you can view a local build of the current documentation as described below.

 ## Useful resources

 The mkdocs-material documentation is a good start:
 - https://squidfunk.github.io/mkdocs-material/getting-started/